Apulatjonov/Apulatjonov/README.md

   </a>
 <h1>Hello there!</h1>

-I am Abdulaziz Pulatjonov (Apulatjonov), a Backend Developer (specializing in Java) and an Android Developer in Kotlin programming language.
+I am Abdulaziz Pulatjonov, a Backend Developer (specializing in Java) and an Android Developer in Kotlin programming language.

 I am interested in building web applications, mostly, working with apis, creating ai bots and android applications and solving problems in different platforms like Leetcode and HackerRank.